bifravst/bdd-markdown/README.md

 Soon the list of tasks should contain `My item`
 ```

+Using `@retryScenario` in a scenario comment, the entire scenario will be
+retried in case a step fails.

 ## Control feature execution order via dependencies

 By default the features are loaded in no particular order.
 You _may_ attempt to